Macavitymadcap/deno-and-dragons/data/campaign/port-walen.md

 - Wooden structures spaced along the palisade
 - Manned by guards keeping an eye on both the forest and the town

-Notable NPCs

-Governor Elara Brightstone (Governor's Mansion) Foreman Grok Ironfist (The Clearing Yards) Dr. Lydia Thornwind (Arcanium Workshop) "Old Salt" Maris (owner of The Rusty Anchor Tavern) Tinker Sprocketspring (proprietor of Expedition Outfitters)

-Atmosphere The air in Port Walen is thick with anticipation and tension.
-The smell of salt water mixes with the earthy scent of the nearby forest.
-The constant sound of construction and the shouts of workers and guards create a bustling atmosphere.
-Despite attempts at order, there's an underlying sense of lawlessness and opportunity that permeates the settlement.